bayerf42/Lox68k/doc/extensions.md

 ### <a id="variadic"></a>Variadic functions, rest parameter, argument list splicing
-The last parameter name of a function may be prefixed by `..` indicating that this is a rest parameter, collecting all function arguments into a list.
+The last parameter name of a function may be prefixed by `..` indicating that this is a rest parameter, collecting all remaining function arguments into a list.

 In a function call, `..` can be prefixed to an expression (which must evaluate to a list) and this list is spliced into the argument list.
 This is allowed at any position in the argument